 - (b) Elaborate the concept of memory hierarchy with neat diagram. - 17. (a) What is an ISDN?
 What are its advantages?
+Explain its types.

-Explain the two types of ISDN.
-Or - (b) Write HTML code to display your College address. - 18. (a) How are links provided inside the same document?
+- (b) Write HTML code to display your College address. - 18. (a) How are links provided inside the same document?
 Explain.